 - Due to a qualifying emergency as a result of a child, spouse, or parent being deployed overseas for military service.

-Understanding your right to family and medical leave
+Understanding your right to family medical leave

 If an employee is covered, the FMLA allows the employee to take up to 12 weeks of unpaid, job-protected, leave from work.
 The FMLA prohibits employers from interfering with the employee’s ability to take FMLA leave.
 It also forbids employers from firing, demoting, or otherwise retaliating against an employee because the employee has requested or taken FMLA leave.

 When leave is granted by the employer, it can be taken all at once or it can be taken in smaller increments of time, known as “intermittent leave.”
 Once an employee has taken FMLA leave, employers are allowed to calculate the remaining amount of leave in several different ways.
 Making those calculations can be confusing for employees, who must rely on what they are told by the employer about their FMLA rights.
 Talking to an experienced FMLA attorney will help ensure you can protect your rights.

-Helping employees navigate the FMLA and get back to work
+Helping Ohio employees navigate FMLA requirements

 The FMLA is a complicated law with precise technical requirements that both the employer and the employee must follow.
 If the employee fails to follow these requirements, employers might be able to deny protected leave and even fire the employee.
 One common pitfall concerns notification requirements.
 Employers can require that employees follow their ordinary call-off procedures when using FMLA leave.
 Sometimes that means calling multiple people at the company.
 It is not uncommon for employers to fire employees who fail to follow the call-off procedures.